Geometric cycles and bounded cohomology for a cocompact lattice in $SL_n(\mathbb R)$: Introduction

 In Section \ref{sec:prelim}, we provide some results in number theory focusing on the number field $\mathbb Q[\sqrt[4]2]$ which will be used later in the proof.
 We give in Section \ref{sec:construction} the explicit constructions of the lattices as well as the homology cycles, we also describe the intersections of the cycles.
 In Section \ref{sec:proof}, we investigate further the intersections under congruence covers and prove Theorem \ref{thm:main}.
 In the last Section \ref{sec:Gromov norm}, we discuss the applications to the study of Gromov norm and bounded cohomology.

 \begin{acknowledgement} The author would like to thank Grigori Avramidi and Tam Nguy$\tilde{\hat{\mathrm{e}}}$n-Phan for their helpful discussions, through which this work was motivated and initiated.
 I am very grateful for their careful explanations on the general approach and simplified proof of the $\SL_n(\mathbb Z)$ case in \cite{ANP15, ANP20}.
 I would also like to thank Grigori Avramidi for the innumerous help on the number theoretic arguments including the application of Grunwald-Wang theorem.
 Thanks to Pengyu Yang for pointing out the reference \cite{Conrad}.
-The author is supported by the Max Planck Institut f\"ur Mathematik. \end{acknowledgement}
+Also, I would like to thank the anonymous referee for helpful suggestions.
+The author is supported by the Max Planck Institut f\"ur Mathematik while this work was completed. \end{acknowledgement}